spiffe/spiffe/standards/WIT-SVID.md

 Unique identifier of the key-pair used by the issuer to sign the WIT-SVID.
 The `kid` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

 For a WIT-SVID, this parameter MUST be present.
 This differs from the upstream WIT itself and the JWT-SVID where this parameter is optional.
+[Appendix B](#appendix-b-comparing-wimse-wit-with-spiffe-wit-svid) explores the reasoning for this difference.

 The format of the value of this parameter is unspecified and it MUST be treated by verifiers as a case-sensitive string.